jumbamark/craigslist_clone/README.md

 # craigslist_clone
-This is a craigslist scraper app
+This is a craigslist scrapper app